Deepanshu-DA/Result-Flask-Project/README.md

-# Student Data Search Web Application
+# Student Result Search Web Application

 This is a simple Flask web application that allows users to search for student data stored in a CSV file.
 The application displays search results in a user-friendly format, with basic information and subject grades presented separately.

 ## Features

-- Search for student data by student roll number.
+- Search for student result by student roll number.
 - Display basic information (student roll number, name, gender, date of birth, father's name, mother's name, and school code) and subject grades (English, Mathematics, Social Science, Hindi, and Science) separately.

 ## Prerequisites